Do You Need Assistance with Child Care Payments for Your Elementary Age Child?

 - Qualifying family income must meet current HUD income guidelines, based on family size.

-Due to the availability of temporary, one-time funds provided through the CARES Act, families who have lost employment, wages, or those whose child care needs have changed due to the coronavirus pandemic may also be eligible for funding through the ICCP Coronavirus Scholarship (link to application below).
+Due to the availability of temporary, one-time funds provided through the CARES Act, income eligible families who have lost employment, wages, or those whose child care needs have changed due to the coronavirus pandemic may be eligible for funding through the ICCP Coronavirus Scholarship (link to application below).